Package Torello.Java

 public static void writeObjectToFile(java.lang.Object o, java.lang.String fName, boolean ZIP) throws java.io.IOException, java.lang.ClassNotFoundException

-ALSO: Though the file does not need to exist already in order for this file to be written (in fact, if it does exist - it will be 'over-written') the directory hierarchy needs to exist, or a javaIOException
+Writes ajava.lang.Objectto a file for storage, and future reference.Writeable Directory: Though the file does not need to already exist (at the time this method is invoked) in order for this file to be written (in fact, if it does exist - it will be 'over-written') the directory hierarchy needs to exist, or else a JavaIOExceptionwill be thrown.- Parameters:

 - Exact Method Body: